Sylvia Rivera: Return to NYC

 In early July 1992, shortly after the New York City Pride March, Marsha P. Johnson's body was found floating in the Hudson River off the West Village Piers.
-Police promptly ruled Johnson's death a suicide, despite the presence of a head wound.
+Police promptly ruled Johnson's death a suicide, despite the presence of a head wound and multiple witness reports that described her being followed by men the night before her death.
 Johnson's friends and supporters, Rivera included, insisted Johnson had not been suicidal, and a people's postering campaign later declared that Johnson had earlier been harassed near the spot where Johnson's body was found.

 After receiving a telegram with the notification of her friend's death, Rivera returned to the city.
 Homeless now, she took up residence on the "Gay Piers" at the end of Christopher Street, and became an advocate for homeless members of the gay community.
+While living at the Christopher Street Piers, she faced frequent battles with law enforcement, who eventually forced her to leave the area.

 In May 1995, Rivera tried to end her life by walking into the Hudson River.
 That year she also appeared in the Arthur Dong documentary episode "Out Rage '69", part of the PBS series The Question of Equality, which featured the 1973 footage of her "Gay Power" speech at Pride and gave an extensive interview to gay journalist Randy Wicker in which she discussed her suicide attempts, Johnson's life and death, and her advocacy for poor and working-class gay people made homeless by the AIDS crisis.

 At various times in her life, Rivera battled substance abuse and lived on the streets, largely in the gay homeless community at the Christopher Street docks.
 Her experiences made her more focused on advocacy for those who, in her view, were left behind by the mainstream society and the assimilationist sectors of the gay community.
 Rivera fought partly for herself for those reasons but most importantly for the rights of people of color and low-income LGBT people.
-As someone who suffered from systematic poverty and racism, she used her voice for unity, sharing her stories, pain, and struggles to show her community they are not alone.
+As someone who suffered from systemic poverty and racism, she used her voice for unity, sharing her stories, pain, and struggles to show her community they are not alone.
 She amplified the voices of the most vulnerable members of the gay community: drag queens, homeless youth, gay inmates in prison and jail, and transgender people.